At That White Paper Guy, we get a lot of leads.

 (OK.
 Sure.
 S.H.I.E.L.D is an agency but look at how that turned out.)

-Our aim is to build teams with complementary strengths around each client project.
-Kind of like if the Avengers all worked in a newsroom.
+Our aim is to build a team with strengths ideally suited for each client project.
+Since we come from the world of journalism, we like the model of a “newsroom.”

 In a well-run newsroom, everyone has a role that suits their capabilities: